 - Chronic obstructive pulmonary disease

 First, your doctor will take a detailed history of your symptoms and risk factors, including how long you have had indigestion and pain, how strong the pain is, if you have lost weight recently, what medications (over-the-counter and prescription) you have been taking, your smoking and drinking habits, and if anyone in your family has had ulcers.

 As part of the physical exam, your doctor will do a thorough check of your abdomen and chest, as well as a rectal exam, to look for signs of bleeding.
 A blood test will check to see if you are anemic.
-These tests make sure that you have not had bleeding you don’t know about (called occult bleeding).
+These tests help ensure you have not been bleeding unknowingly (called occult bleeding).

 If there are no signs of bleeding and your symptoms are mild, your doctor may put you on medication to reduce stomach acid.
 If your symptoms persist or get worse despite the medication, further testing is needed.

 You will have 1 of 2 tests to identify an ulcer:

 - Upper gastrointestinal (GI) series.
 You will drink a chalky liquid called barium, then undergo a series of x-rays to check for an ulcer.